A BOY’S MEMORIES OF MANILA

 Manila Harbor, and Intramuros, Philippines, late 1950s or early 1960s.
 Notice that this photo was taken before much rebuilding in Intramuros and there is lots of empty land showing just how much of the city was cleared after WWII.

-Customs Building, Port Area, Manila
+Port Area, Manila

 Port Area Manila